Aluminium futures slip on low demand | Devdiscourse

-On Multi Commodity Exchange, aluminium delivery for August eased by 50 paisa, or 0.04 per cent, to Rs 140.35 per kg in a business turnover of 744 lots.
+On Multi Commodity Exchange, aluminium delivery for September eased by 75 paise, or 0.53 per cent, to Rs 140.20 per kg in a business turnover of 496 lots.

 Analysts said off-loading of positions by participants owing to slackened demand from consuming industries at spot market mainly weighed on aluminium prices here.